Executive Leadership Team

 Chief Marketing Officer

-Adam joined OpenText in October of 2000.
-Over the past 14 years, Adam has served in Product Management, Marketing, Engineering, Information Technology, Office of The President/PMO, Partner Development, and Mergers & Acquisitions.
-He has developed an extensive awareness of OpenText and its customers, people, culture, products, and markets.
+Adam joined OpenText in October of 2001 and has served the organization in numerous roles, including Product Management, Marketing, Engineering, Information Technology, The Office of The President/CEO and PMO, Partner Development and Mergers & Acquisitions.
+Adam presently holds the station of Chief Marketing Officer and SVP and also oversees OpenText’s Global Partner & Alliance operations.

 Throughout his career, Adam has had the opportunity to work with numerous academic institutions, including the University of Waterloo for its Masters of Business, Entrepreneurship and Technology program, and as a speaker or lecturer on ICT topics at Western, Ryerson, Waterloo and a number of other Universities.
-Adam has also previously served on the national board of directors for the Information Technology Association of Canada (ITAC).
+Adam has also previously served on the national board of directors for the Information Technology Association of Canada (ITAC) and presently serves on the board of directors of LogiSense Corporation.

 Chief Information Officer